casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 ## Understanding Basic Transactions

-We have a robust token and transaction model with different levels of support that ranges from convenience to robustness.
-Most of the time, when you are transferring Casper tokens between two parties, the native two-party transfer will suffice.
+We have a token and transaction model with different levels of support that ranges from convenience to robustness.
+Usually, when you are transferring Casper tokens between two parties, the native two-party transfer will suffice.

 Casper supports native two-party transfers as well as bulk transfer using custom Wasm.
 The native transfer is ideal method of transfer when you need to do a one-to-one transfer between two accounts.
 Whereas, the custom Wasm transfer can be used when you are making bulk transfers.
 Custom Wasm transfer allows you to do multiple transfers in a single deploy, which makes it a cost effective method for multiple transfers.